lordofthemorning-DM/raiders-of-the-serpent-sea/content/4. Classes and Archetypes/Archetypes/Seer.md

 At 3rd level, as an action, you mark an individual that you can see or hear within 30 feet and utter a verbal curse against them.
 You expend one Bardic Inspiration die, assign it to the mark, and then select a fate effect for them.
 If the target fails a Charisma saving throw against your spell save DC, they are marked by the selected fate.
 - **Clumsy.** You will reduce the first attack roll the mark makes each round by the result of a bardic die roll.
 - **Feeble.** You will reduce the first saving throw the mark makes each round by the result of a bardic die roll.
 - **Slow.** You will reduce the mark’s movement speed by 5 feet multiplied by the result of a bardic die roll (a target’s movement can never be reduced lower than 5 feet).
-You will reroll this result at the end of each of the mark’s turns while the effect is active.
+You will reroll this result at the end of each of the mark’s turns while the effect is active.<br>
 After one minute, or if you mark a new target, this effect ends.
 The effect also ends if you or the target become unconscious.
 When you use this feature to mark a new target any previous targets are no longer considered marked.

 ### Extra Attack